OutSystems/docs-bestpractices/src/customizing-unhandled-errors/Customizing-OutSystems-Platform-Pages-for-Unhandled-Errors.md

 ### Bringing a New Error Handling Page Online

-Changes made to the file of an error handling page take immediate effect on what is displayed by the OutSystems Platform to end-users.
+Changes made to the file of an error handling page take immediate effect on what is displayed by the OutSystems Platform to end users.
 This means that you should be very careful when working directly on the file and saving unfinished versions; we advise you to (1) copy the file to another directory, (2) work on it, (3) and then copy it back again when finished.

 On a farm environment, files of your customized pages must be **manually copied to all of the Front-end nodes**.